FFrabetti/Cooperative-container-migration/docs/stateful migration.md

 done
 ```

 An additional problem arises from read-only volumes: as we are creating and mounting the volumes in the utility container to populate them from the tar archives, we obviously have to mount them in read-write mode.
-However, when the actual target container "inherits" the volumes with `--volumes-from`, we have to set to read-only those that were so in the source.
+However, when the actual target container "inherits" the volumes with `--volumes-from`, we have to set to read-only those that were so at the source.

 We use for that the previously mentioned `:ro` suffix, again to keep things as simple as possible (there surely are more elegant solutions): the list of volumes is split into two groups, with two separate utility containers dedicated to the creation of their volumes.